Canada goose: Distribution and habitat

 In 1964, the Northern Prairie Wildlife Research Center was built near Jamestown, North Dakota.
 Its first director, Harvey K. Nelson, talked Forrest Lee into leaving Minnesota to head the center's Canada goose production and restoration program.
 Forrest soon had 64 pens with 64 breeding pairs of screened, high-quality birds.
 The project involved private, state, and federal resources and relied on the expertise and cooperation of many individuals.
 By the end of 1981, more than 6,000 giant Canada geese had been released at 83 sites in 26 counties in North Dakota.

 In recent years, Canada goose populations in some areas have grown substantially, so much so that many consider them pests for their droppings, bacteria in their droppings, noise, and confrontational behavior.
 This problem is partially due to the removal of natural predators and an abundance of safe, human-made bodies of water near food sources, such as those found on golf courses, in public parks and beaches, on sports fields, and in planned communities.
 Due in part to the interbreeding of various migratory subspecies with the introduced non-migratory giant subspecies, Canada geese are frequently a year-round feature of such urban environments.

 Contrary to its normal migration routine, large flocks of Canada geese have established permanent residence along the Pacific coast of North America from British Columbia's Lower Mainland and Vancouver Island area south to the San Francisco Bay area of Northern California.
 There are also resident Atlantic coast populations, such as on Chesapeake Bay, in Virginia's James River regions, and in the Triangle area of North Carolina (Raleigh, Durham, Chapel Hill), and nearby Hillsborough.
 Some Canada geese have taken up permanent residence as far south as Florida, in places such as retention ponds in apartment complexes.

 In 2015, the Ohio population of Canada geese was reported as roughly 130,000, with the number likely to continue increasing.
 Many of the geese, previously migratory, reportedly had become native, remaining in the state even in the summer.
 The increase was attributed to a lack of natural predators, an abundance of water, and plentiful grass in manicured lawns in urban areas.
 Canada geese were eliminated in Ohio following the American Civil War but were reintroduced in 1956 with 10 pairs.
 The population was estimated at 18,000 in 1979.
-The geese are considered protected, though a hunting season is allowed from September 1–15, with a daily bag limit of five.
-The Ohio Department of Natural Resources recommends several non-lethal scare and hazing tactics for nuisance geese, but if such methods have been used without success, they may issue a permit which can be used from March 11 through August 31 to destroy nests, conduct a goose roundup or exterminate geese.
+The geese are considered protected, though a hunting season is allowed in September.
+The Ohio Department of Natural Resources recommends several non-lethal scare and hazing tactics for nuisance geese, but if such methods have been used without success, they may issue a permit to destroy nests, conduct a goose roundup or exterminate geese.